Audiveris/audiveris/docs/_pages/ui_tools/measure.md

 ---
 layout: default
-title: Measure merge
+title: Measure Merge
 grand_parent: User Edition
 parent: UI Tools
 nav_order: 9
 ---
-## Measure merge
+## Measure Merge
 {: .no_toc }

 A right-click in any measure stack, allows to merge this measure with the following one